Nozbe/Michael.team/en/index.md

 title: Michael Sliwinski
 ---

-## Hi!
-Let's talk about your team's productivity!
+## Let's talk about your team's productivity!

 I'm the founder of [Nozbe and Nozbe Teams](https://nozbe.com/){:target='_blank'} - to-do apps for busy professionals and teams, which I've been running for the last 13 years.
 I'm also a writer ([#iPadOnly](https://iPadOnly.com){:target='_blank'} and [#NoOffice](https://NoOffice.org){:target='_blank'}) and [podcaster](https://thepodcast.fm){:target='_blank'}.